 Chickenpox and shingles

-If you've had chickenpox, you're at risk of another disease caused by the varicella-zoster virus called shingles.
-After a chickenpox infection, some of the varicella-zoster virus may remain in your nerve cells.
-Many years later, the virus can reactivate and resurface as shingles — a painful band of short-lived blisters.
-The virus is more likely to reappear in older adults and people with weakened immune systems.
+If you've had chickenpox, you're at risk of a complication called shingles.
+The varicella-zoster virus remains in your nerve cells after the skin infection has healed.
+Many years later, the virus can reactivate and resurface as shingles — a painful cluster of short-lived blisters.
+The virus is more likely to reappear in older adults and people who have weakened immune systems.

 The chickenpox vaccine (Varivax) is recommended for: